Ground Turkey Pumpkin Chili (Instant Pot!)

 - Sprinkle in the garlic, cumin, chili powder, and smoked paprika, and saute 1 minute, until the spices are fragrant.

-- Add the bell pepper, tomato sauce, pumpkin, chicken stock and 1 teaspoon salt, stirring to combine.
+- Add the bell pepper, tomato sauce, pumpkin, beans, chicken stock and 1 teaspoon salt, stirring to combine.

 - Secure the lid, select the manual setting, and set it to high pressure for 10 minutes.